-(b) alternatively and in case the first request is rejected, to cancel and revoke in its entirety the judgement pronounced on Tuesday, the 22nd September, 2015 by the Court of Magistrates (Gozo) as a Court of Criminal Judicature whereby it found appellant guilty of the charge brought against him consequently to acquit him from the same charge;
+(b) alternatively, in case the first request is rejected, to cancel and revoke in its entirety the aforesaid judgement and consequently to acquit him from the same charge;

-(c) or in case that this Appeals Court decides to confirm the declaration of guilt made by the First Court to modify the judgement given in so far as the punishment imposed is concerned.
-This by either reducing the term of the conditional discharge or by imposing a fine (ammenda) or by giving a reprimand and admonition as well as waiving the order to pay the amount of one thousand and five hundred euros (\in 1500) maintenance intended for the needs of appellant's son Caleb and this in view of the peculiar circumstances of the case.
+(c) or, in case that this Court decides to confirm the declaration of guilt made by the First Court, to modify the judgement given in so far as the punishment imposed is concerned by either reducing the term of the conditional discharge or by imposing a fine (ammenda) or by giving a reprimand and admonition as well as by waiving the order to pay the amount of five hundred euros ( $\in$ 500) maintenance intended for the needs of appellant's son Caleb and this in view of the peculiar circumstances of the case.

-- 4. Having seen the acts of the proceedings, including the affidavit and documents produced before the first court, and heard the testimony of the witnesses produced before it including that of the appellant who freely chose to offer his testimony; having heard the submissions of the parties through legal counsel. - 5.
-Having noted the minute entered in the record during the sitting of this court of the 15th January 2016 whereby the parties agreed that there was an agreement before the first court that all the witnesses heard in all the cases at first instance will be taken into account as evidence in all the individual cases heard at first instance which in effect means that the evidence of the witness Anthony Mizzi will be taken into account in all the cases appealed before this Court. - 6.
-Having noted that during the same sitting counsel for the appellant declared that the appellant was withdrawing the first ground of appeal entitled "The Interlocutory Decree" because the relevant constitutional proceedings have been decided. - 7.
+- 4. Having seen the acts of the proceedings, including the affidavit and documents produced before the first court, and heard the testimony of the witnesses produced before it including that of the appellant who freely chose to offer his testimony. - 5.
+Having noted the minute entered in the record during the sitting of the 15th January 2016 whereby the parties agreed that there was an agreement before the first court that all the witnesses heard in all the cases at first instance will be taken into account as evidence in all the individual cases heard at first instance which in effect means that the evidence of the witness Anthony Mizzi will be taken into account in all the cases appealed before this Court. - 6.
+Having noted that during the same sitting counsel for the appellant declared that the appellant was withdrawing the first ground of appeal entitled "The Interlocutory Decree" because the relevant constitutional proceedings have been decided. the affidavits exhibited, and having heard the witnesses and listened to the submissions of the parties. - 7.
 Having noted that during the same sitting defence counsel declared that the fact which the appellant wanted to prove by means of the witness Alice Mary Reagan was that Caleb Pollina has been living with the appellant since the end of June 2014 and counsel for the prosecution and counsel for the injured party both agreed with this declaration and added that this had already been confirmed by Faith Pollina's solemn declaration.
-Having noted that in consequence defence counsel for the appellant renounced to the witness Alice Mary Reagan. - 8.
-The facts of the case may be summed up as follows:
+Having noted that in consequence defence counsel for the appellant renounced to the witness Alice Mary Reagan.

+8. The facts of the case may be summed up as follows:

-On the 17th April 2015 Faith Ellen Pollina made a report to the Victoria Police Station in Gozo to the effect that the appellant had failed to pay her the monthly alimony for the months of January, February and March 2015 for her son and for herself as ordered by the Court by a decree of Magistrate Joanne Vella Cuschieri dated 6th June 2014 notwithstanding that she had several times tried to solve the problem with the appellant.
-By the said decree the appellant was ordered to pay to Faith Ellen Pollina by way of maintenance for the needs of their son Caleb the sum of €500 monthly with the first payment being due on the day of the decree and then every month thereafter.
-The Court also ordered the appellant to pay the same Faith Ellen Pollina the sum of €400 monthly by way of maintenance for herself with the first payment being due on the day of the appellant to pay the same Faith Ellen Pollina the sum of €400 monthly by way of maintenance for herself with the first payment being due on the day of the decree and then every month thereafter.
+On the 22nd August 2014 Faith Ellen Pollina made a report to the Victoria Police Station in Gozo to the effect that the appellant had failed to pay her the monthly alimony for the month of August 2014 for her son and for herself as ordered by the Court by a decree of Magistrate Joanne Vella Cuschieri dated 6th June 2014 notwithstanding that she had several times tried to solve the problem with the appellant.
+By the said decree the appellant was ordered to pay to Faith Ellen Pollina by way of maintenance for the needs of their son Caleb the sum of $\in$ 500 monthly with the first payment being due on the day of the decree and then every month thereafter.
+The Court also ordered the appellant to pay the same Faith Ellen Pollina the sum of $\notin$ 400 monthly by way of maintenance for herself with the first payment being due on the day of the day of the day of the decree and then every month thereafter.